 Location, north side of Mission Street, between Third and Fourth.
-Rev. Peter J. Grev.
-Pastor; Rev. Thomas Larkln, Rev. J. F. Nugent, and Rev. Edward Morrlssey, Assistant Pastors.
+Rev. PETER J. GREY, Pastor; Rev. Thomas Larkin, Rev. J. F. Nugent, and Rev. Peter Birmingham, Assistants, ssistants.
 Pastoral residence, 744 Mission Street.
-This church, founded by the Itev.
-John Maginuls in 1851, was originally located on the corner of Market and
+This church, founded by the Rev. John Maginnis in

-Annie streets, where the congregation worshiped, and a large and flourishing Sunday School was maintained unlarge and dourishing Sinday School was maintained dif-til the early part of 1872, when the present commodions edifice was completed.
-The interior of the new church is a vast space of illusty feet in width by one hundred and sixty in length, and seventy-five feet high, to the erown of the celling of the nave.
-The nave comprises the main hall, which is forty-four feet in width, and on each side are aisles of eighteen feet in width, separated from the nave by rows of sixteen fluted columns, eight on a side from which spring the upper walls of the main building The ceiling is a succession of groined arches, and is bean tifully frescoed in a ground of blue.
-The light is number there being thirty-six large windows in the wings and tier, and five in the chancel, all filled with stained glass.
-The windows of the chancel represent St. Patrick, as a center nice, with the four Francellets.
-Rows of niche center piece, with the four Evangelists. are in the walls, between the windows, twelve of the mos conspicuous of which hold statues of the twelve Apostles A mammoth organ with fifty-two stops, twenty-fon feet wide, thirty-six feet high, and eighteen feet deep, and weighing ten tons, the largest on the coast, has arrived from Germany, and is now in place.
-The lofty belfry one hundred feet from the ground, contains a heautiful chime of bells presented to the church by Peter Donahue chime of bells presented to the church by reter I shahilute Esq.
-The total cost of this great structure is about \$175,000.
-At this date St. Patrick's is the largest an most costly church edifice in the State, and its lorty spire supporting a large cross richly gilded with gold, twhundred and forty feet high, is one of the most continuous chief.
-In the site. spicuous objects in the city
+1851, was originally located on the corner of Market and Annie streets, where the congregation worshiped, and a large and flourishing Sunday School was maintained unedifice was completed.
+The interior of the new church is a vast space of ninety feet in width by one hundred and sixty in length, and seventy five feet high, to the crown of the ceiling of the nave.
+The nave comprises the main hall, which is forty-four feet in width, and on each side are aisles of eighteen feet in width, separated from the nave by rows of sixteen fluted columns, eight on a side, from which spring the upper walls of the main building.
+The ceiling is a succession of groined arches, and is beau-tifully freecoed in a ground of blue.
+The light is ample, there being thirty-six large windows in the wings and tier, and five in the chancel, all filled with stained glass.
+The windows of the chancel represent St. Patrick, center piece, with the four Evangelists.
+Rows of niches are in the walls, between the windows, twelve of the most conspicuous of which hold statues of the twelve Apostles.

+A mammoth organ with fifty-two stops, twenty-four feet wide, thirty-six feet high, and eighteen teet deep, and weighing ten tons, the largest on the coast, has arrived from Germany, and is now in place.
+The lofty belfry, one hundred feet from the ground, contains a beautiful chime of bells presented to the church by Peter Donahue, The total cost of this great structure is about 00.
+At this date St. Patrick's is the largest and Esq.
+Th \$175,000.

-Masses: Sundays, at fitteen minutes past six, fiftee minutes past seven, eight, nine, and half past ten o'clock A.M.; during the week, dally, at half past six and half past seven o'clock A.M.; Vespers and benediction of the M. Il S., at half past seven o'clock r.M..
-A boys' school is hele in the basewant, at which there is an account to the day. in the basement, at which there is an average attendance
+\$175,000.
+At this date St. Patrick's is the largest and most ocsty church edifice in the state, and its lory spire, supporting a large cross richly gilded with gold, two hundred and forty feet high, is one of the haost complexity objects in the eity.
+Masses: Sundays, at fitteen minutes past six, fitteen minutes past seven, eight, nine, and half past ten o'clock A.M.; during the week, daily, at half past six and half past seven celock A.M.; Yespers and henefittion of the M. H. S., at half past seven o'clock r.M.
+A boys' school is held in the basement, at which there is an average attendance of nearly four hundred pupils.